iomicroservices/baselink-nuxt/content/services/tradespeople/handyman/shower-screen-fitting.md

 Book shower screen fitting{{$doc.location}} for splash-proof installs

 #description
-A poorly fitted shower screen can lead to leaks, wobbles, and water where you don’t want it.
+A poorly fitted shower screen can lead to leaks, wobbles, and water where you don't want it.
 With BaseLink, you can book experienced handypeople{{$doc.location}} to install hinged, sliding, or fixed screens neatly and securely — leaving you with a clean, level finish and a watertight seal.

 #description
 Your fitter will begin by measuring and marking out the wall to ensure precise positioning.
 Brackets or channels are drilled and mounted securely, and your screen is aligned and fitted for stability and function — whether it opens or stays fixed.